WarutaShinken/kiwi-blockchain/CONTRIBUTING.md

 1. All changes go into the main branch.
 2. Main is stable at all times, all tests pass.
 3. Features (with tests) are developed and fully tested on feature branches, and reviewed before landing in main.
-4. Chia Network's nodes on the public testnet are running the latest version `x.y.z`.
+4. Kiwi Network's nodes on the public testnet are running the latest version `x.y.z`.
 5. The `main` branch will have a long running `beta testnet` to allow previewing of changes.
 6. Pull Request events may require a `beta testnet` review environment.
 At the moment this is at the discretion of the reviewer.
 7. Hotfixes land in the release branch they fix, and all later versions.
 (This will be achieved by regularly merging from `1.0.x` to main).
 8. Hotfixes that are emergency fixes for a specific version will be merged into (???), and removed from down-stream branches.
 This allows future merges without issues.
 9. Whoever develops a hotfix is also responsible for merging it into all later branches.
-10. A release branch (e.g. `1.1.x`) will be cut prior to a release, in order to separate work that should go into the release from work going into the next major release (main branch).
-(This pre-release branch will also have a `beta testnet` spun up for preview).
-11. All Merge events will be squash merged.
+10. All Merge events will be squash merged.

 ## Run tests and linting